trisha-agni/makemore/README.txt

 What I learned:

 Python:
+- Functions:
   - lambda function: used to sort bigrams based on number of occurrences
   - enumerate(): iterate an index with the list item
   - zip(): combine multiple iterables into a single iterable of tuples
 - Libraries:
   - Torch
     - Used to create a 2D array containing counts of the bigrams